firmata/arduino/README.txt

 Mac OS X:  /Applications/arduino-0011/hardware/libraries
 Windows:   C:\Program Files\arduino-0011\hardware\libraries

-0 delete the existing 'Firmata' library in the above location 1 unzip the Firmata zip file
+ 0. delete the existing 'Firmata' library in the above location
+ 1. unzip the Firmata zip file
-2 move the included "Firmata" folder into your Arduino installation.
-(Do not move the whole "Firmata-2.1beta0" folder, just the "Firmata" folder.)
+ 2. move the included "Firmata" folder into your Arduino installation.
+(Do not move the whole "Firmata-2.1beta0" folder, just the included "Firmata" folder.)

 Now you can launch Arduino and install a Firmata example firmware.
 'StandardFirmata' is probably the best place to start.
 You can tell if the